Puncture Repairs in Bedford

-If you have a puncture, Motorvation are here to check the tyre for you and to fix it professionally and safely.
+If you have a puncture, Motorvation is here to check the tyre for you and to fix it professionally and safely.

 What can I do to prevent a puncture?

-The vast majority of punctures are not preventable, but following can help to reduce the risk:
+The vast majority of punctures are not preventable, but the following can help to reduce the risk: